-The IF function can be nested, when you have multiple conditions to meet.
+The IF function in Excel can be nested, when you have multiple conditions to meet.
 The FALSE value is being replaced by another If function to make a further test.
 For example, look at the formula below.

 1a.
 If cell A1 equals 1, the function returns Bad.

 1b.
 If cell A1 equals 2, the function returns Good.

 1c.
 If cell A1 equals 3, the function returns Excellent.